-LILLE, France, (Reuters) – Former IMF chief Dominique Strauss-Kahn was placed under formal investigation today by authorities looking into a suspected prostitution ring in the French city of Lille, his lawyer said, following a day of questioning by judges in a closed courtroom.
+LILLE, France (Reuters) – Former IMF chief Dominique Strauss-Kahn was placed under formal investigation yesterday by authorities looking into a suspected prostitution ring in the French city of Lille, his lawyer said, following a day of questioning by judges in a closed courtroom.

 The investigation on suspicion of complicity in a pimping operation is the latest judicial headache for the Socialist ex-finance minister.
 The move could lead to a trial but it falls short of charging him.